 Aside from all the food you’ll be tempted by, many night markets have shopping and game stalls as well, so there are plenty of other things you can do aside from eating.
 Don’t be surprised if you wind up spending your whole evening at a Taiwanese night market.

-These night markets are easy enough to visit on your own but if you’d like to have a local show you the best dishes, then you might be interested in this night market walking tour.
-Just note that instead of Shilin or Raohe, it’ll take you to Jingmei Night Market.
+These night markets are easy enough to visit on your own but if you’d like to have a local show you the best dishes, then you might be interested in this Shilin night market walking tour.

-4. Get Artsy at a Museum or Creative Park
+4. Enjoy the Arts at a Museum or Creative Park

 5. Go on a Free Walking Tour